 - Freshly ground black pepper

-- 2. In a small saucepan, combine the vinegar and shallots and bring to a simmer over medium heat.
-Remove the saucepan from the heat and allow to cool.
+- In a small saucepan over medium heat, combine the vinegar and shallots and bring to a simmer.
+Remove the pan from the heat and let cool.
 Strain the vinegar into a bowl, reserving the shallots separately.

-- 3. Slowly add the grapeseed oil and olive oil to the vinegar, whisking constantly to blend.
-Whisk in the parsley, and season the vinaigrette with salt and pepper to taste.
+- Slowly add the grapeseed oil and olive oil to the vinegar, whisking constantly to blend.
+Whisk in the parsley.
+Taste and adjust the vinaigrette with more vinegar or oil and salt and pepper to taste.

-- 4. Arrange the asparagus on plates, and pour the vinaigrette over it.
-Garnish with the reserved shallots, and serve.
+- Arrange the asparagus on plates, and pour the vinaigrette over it.
+Garnish with the reserved shallots and serve.

 Ali, we were sorta surprised—not to mention relieved!—when we read that finger trick, too.
 Who’d a thunk it?
 I mean, it’s not like Miss Manners said it, but as long as someone said it, I’m willing to take it as gospel.
 And you’re quite welcome.